If you monitor your AdSense reports, you will notice that it shows a metric known as Page RPM (Revenue per Thousand Impressions).

 When changes in CPC causes changes in RPM

 This is much common.
 It is influenced by different content or traffic patterns.
-If you go on to isolate those (when you serve particular ad units to particular audiences) and still find fluctuation in RPM, then it is caused by demand.
+If you isolate those (when you serve particular ad units to particular audiences) and still find fluctuation in RPM, then it is caused by demand.

 Moreover, you got to know that Adsense Ads prices are governed by keyword auction.